THE METABOLISM, HYPERMETABLOLISM AND IMPLICATIONS FOR RECOVERY FROM A RESTRICTIVE EATING DISORDER

 And Finally, But..
 Is My Metabolism Broken??

 One question that is often posed from people in recovery from restrictive eating disorders who have been weight restoring while still actively restricting or actively exercising is –

-If this describes your situation or your fears then please don’t despair!!
+If this describes your situation or your fears then please don’t despair – you are not broken!

 This can still be changed.

-Consistently eat unrestrictedly, without compensating and your metabolism and body weight will naturally settle back at your genetic set point and your body will fight to keep your weight level there.
+Consistently eat unrestrictedly, without compensating and your metabolism and body weight will naturally settle back at your genetic set point which your body will then fight to maintain.